nitishbytaru/EchoRealm/README.md

    cd server && npm install
    ```

-3. Set up `.env` files for both client and server as per your configuration.
+3. Set up `.env` files for client and server per your configuration.

 4. Run the development servers:
    - **Client**: